ybenitezf/cdk_polylith/README.md

 > **note**: ignore the warning about the project not containing any element's

-And now we move ours dependencies from `requirements.txt` and `requirements-dev.txt` to the `pyproject.toml` format:
+And now we move our dependencies from `requirements.txt` and `requirements-dev.txt` to the `pyproject.toml` format:

 ```bash
 poetry add aws-cdk-lib~=2.68